Intro

 Retrofit 2

 Retrofit 2 is a type-safe HTTP client for Android and Java.
-Retrofit used in a wide range of Android applications, that have access to the network.
-You can say that Retrofit 2 is an old tool, that can be deprecated in the near future, let’s use something new libraries for Android networking.
-Don’t invent a bicycle, Retrofit 2 is a very popular and powerful network library that is used and will be used for a long time.
-So, if you want a reliable network client in your native project, you should use Retrofit 2, or combine it with OkHttp network library.
-How to use this library, you can see here.
+It is used in a wide range of Android applications accessing the network.
+If you have any concerns about it being outdated, we assure you Retrofit 2 is still a popular and powerful network library that is used and will be used for a long time.
+If you want a reliable network client in your native project, we recommend using Retrofit 2, or combining it with the OkHttp network library.

 OkHttp

-OkHttp is a compelling library that can be combined with many other libraries and work nicely.
-Here you can see a list of them.
-OkHttp has written on Java and is still a trendy network library in the Android tech stack, so you can use it confidently.
+OkHttp is an open-source HTTP client for Android and Java applications.
+It can be smoothly combined with many other libraries.
+OkHttp was written in Java and it is still a trendy network library in the Android tech stack, so you can use it confidently on your projects.
 Here is an example of how to make a synchronous network call with OkHttp:

 private val client = OkHttpClient()